 Bone grafting is used to help patients who have experienced atrophy, or deterioration, of the jawbone.
-Over time, these areas will begin to atrophy or become reabsorbed by the body.
+Over time, these areas will begin to become reabsorbed by the body.
 When this occurs, the area of the jawbone may not be suitable for procedures such as dental implants.
 Bone grafting allows the periodontist to create a suitable jawbone width and length so that aesthetic appearance and functionality can be restored.

-Bone grafting may be used when the patient:
+Bone grafting may be used when:

 Major Bone Grafting

 For posterior upper jaw procedures, a sinus graft or sinus lift graft may be used.
 This procedure is used when patients need dental implants in the upper back teeth but missing teeth have led to atrophy of the bone.
 During this procedure, the periodontist will insert donor bone into the floor of the sinus, which is located directly above the upper back teeth.
-After several months, the donor bone will become part of the jaw, allowing for more stability for the patient
+After several months, the donor bone will become part of the jaw, allowing for more stability for the patient’s dental implants.

-s gums.
+Guided tissue bone, or tissue regeneration, helps to encourage bone regeneration and protects the bone graft utilizing special membranes under the patient’s gums.
 Depending on the type of membrane used, they may require manual removal by the periodontist or they may be bio-absorbable, meaning that they will be naturally absorbed by the body over time.
 Other bone regeneration techniques may involve bioactive gels.